Fall 2020 Back to School

 Due to the fluid nature of the pandemic and family circumstances, we understand that a family’s decision to attend school in-person may evolve.
 We want to be able to accommodate the changing circumstances of our families.

-Students cannot toggle back and forth between the Flexible Learning Plan and In-Person learning because it disrupts the safety and integrity of class cohort on campus.
+Students cannot toggle back and forth between the Flexible Learning Plan and In-Person learning because it disrupts the safety and integrity of class stable groups on campus.
 Families can always opt for the Flexible Learning Plan and transition from In-Person learning immediately.